JPedroFreire/SUSAN/README.md

-# SUSAN-
-SUSAN architecture implementation
+# SUSAN: A deep learning-based architecture for violence detection against women in surveillance videos